 Running a successful business is a lot more than choosing the relevant market.
-It is about leveraging the right kind of marketing technique (Traditional vs Digital marketing) to reach out to your target audience.
+It is about leveraging the right marketing technique (Traditional vs. Digital marketing) to reach your target audience.

-The debate continues, whether digital marketing is surpassing traditional marketing or not?
+The debate continues on whether digital marketing is surpassing traditional marketing or not.
 The majority of people believe digital marketing has taken over traditional marketing.

-Statistics show traditional marketing had fallen by 150% while digital marketing has increased by over 15%.
+Statistics show traditional marketing has fallen by 150% while digital marketing has increased by over 15%.
 What is the reason behind it?
 And what is the big difference between them?

 In this article, we will make you clear about these queries.
-With clarity between these two, you will get a better idea of which method is appropriate for your business.
+With clarity between these two, you will better understand which method is appropriate for your business.